horvathtamasattila/NavigationComposer/README.md

 ```

 ### Example - Onboarding:
-This is an onboarding-like navigation, controlled by a `next` and a `back` button.
-Also an example of how to use `NavigationComposer` with dynamic screen content.
+This is an onboarding-like navigation, controlled by a `Next` and a `Back` button.
+Also, an example of how to use `NavigationComposer` with dynamic screen content.

 <img src="/ReadmeAssets/onboarding.gif" width="300">